 “Home of Cavalry and Armor” for seven decades, Fort Knox embraced several new missions brought about by the BRAC transformations.

-Army Human Resources Command, Army Accessions Command and Cadet Command relocated to Fort Knox joining Recruiting Command making the installation the center for the Army’s human capital management.
+Army Human Resources Command, Army Accessions Command and Cadet Command relocated to Fort Knox, joining Recruiting Command and making the installation the center for the Army’s human capital management.

 Additional units relocating to Fort Knox included the 3rd Brigade Combat Team, 1st Infantry Division; Army Reserve Readiness Training Center; 100th Division Headquarters; and the 3rd Sustainment Command (Expeditionary).

-Not long after the BRAC moves were completed, Army Accessions Command was inactivated as well as the 3rd Brigade Combat Team, 1st Infantry Division.
+Not long after the BRAC moves were completed, Army Accessions Command and the 3rd Brigade Combat Team, 1st Infantry Division were inactivated.

-In 2014, the Army consolidated all ROTC Cadet Summer Training at Fort Knox bringing upwards of 10,000 trainees and ## cadre to the installation each summer.
-Most recently, the 3rd Sustainment Command (Expeditionary) moved to Fort Bragg, N.C. while the 1st Sustainment Command (Theater) relocated to Fort Knox.
+In 2014, the Army consolidated all ROTC Cadet Summer Training at Fort Knox, bringing upwards of 10,000 trainees to the installation each summer.
+Most recently, the 3rd Sustainment Command (Expeditionary) moved to Fort Bragg, N.C., while the 1st Sustainment Command (Theater) relocated to Fort Knox.